 A recent publication made by The Lancet demonstrates that 1 out of 5 people in conflict areas suffer from mental disorders.
-For many of us this is not a surprise.
-It points out to a very significant fact: mental health deterioration is a direct consequence of conflicts and war.
+For many of us, this is not a surprise.
+It points out a very significant fact: mental health deterioration is a direct consequence of conflicts and war.
 Not saying that is the main cause, but conflicts and war are certainly a trigger of mental crisis and despair.

 Bringing this information into our own reality, we can use it to observe how moments of threat and conflict are triggers of stress and imbalance in ourselves.
-And most of the times, as it occurs in the outer world too (if you are into numbers, check this link to see data from Global Health Observatory, WHO), we don´t pay enough attention and/or resources to attend the requirements of our psyche in times of peace, nor in times of turmoil.
+And most of the time, as it occurs in the outer world too (if you are into numbers, check this link to see data from Global Health Observatory, WHO), we don´t pay enough attention and/or resources to attend the requirements of our psyche in times of peace, nor in times of turmoil.

 Whether because of ignorance, business, or simply forgetfulness, we are not taking care properly of ourselves according to statistics.
 This leaves our mental health in a poor and precarious state, having to double our efforts to have a satisfactory life.
 Why does “a good life” has to be so demanding?